Bachelor of Science in Nursing for Registered Nurses (RN-BSN)

 This course focuses on principles and concepts related to mental health nursing.
 It prepares the student to recognize and appreciate the theories of abnormal human behaviors.
 The course also emphasizes the roles and functions of nurses in meeting the needs of patients, families, groups, and communities who are experiencing problems in psychosocial functioning.
 It includes management strategies from the domains of nursing, medicine and pharmacological therapeutics.
 Students will also have clinical experiences related to therapeutic communication and nurse-patient relationship as well as implementation of nursing care plans for patients with mental health problems.
 This course also integrates Evidence-Based Practices, research, cultural diversity, ethics and legal issues which are related to mental health problems.

 This course presents biostatistics related to health and medical problem solving in analytical way.
 This course introduces the student to the principles of statistics and concept of clinical trial design and analysis.
 Student will be able to explain the concept of variables, data description; probability and concepts of descriptive and inferential statistics; and to demonstrate basic knowledge of application data analyses in applied health sciences.
-Student will be able to make decision about appropriate use of descriptive and inferential statistics according to the type of data and study design for answering a research question.
+Student will be able to make decision about appropriate use of descriptive and inferential statistics according to the type of data and study design for answering a a particular research question.
+This is the foundation and prerequisite for courses which will be taken in subsequent semesters.

 Semester – 3